Stationary vs. Stationery: The “A vs. E” Trick to Remember

 Stationary

-• The car was stationary at the red light.
+• The car remained stationary at the red light.

 • The statue has been stationary for centuries.